Use of Hexadecimal Numbers in Computer Science

 Summary

-In summary, the hexadecimal number system strikes a balance between the binary system used internally by computers and the need for a more compact, readable, and manipulable format for humans.
-Its ease of conversion, alignment with the binary system, and widespread adoption make it indispensable in computer science.
+The hexadecimal number system strikes a balance between the binary representation used internally by computers and the need for a compact, readable format for humans.
+Its simple mapping to binary, concise notation, and widespread adoption in tools and standards make it indispensable in computer science—especially in low-level programming, debugging, and systems work.

 Thanks for reading!